Terms of Entry

 Please read our Terms and Conditions of Entry to the Australian Museum

 On this page...

-The AM reserves the right to deny entry to you and members of your party if:
+The AM reserves the right to deny entry, or issue a direction to leave, to you and members of your party if:

 - In the opinion of AM staff or Security, any member of your party appears to have symptoms that may place other people at risk or pose a danger to public health.